 - Children who need a social worker (Child in Need and Child Protection Plans).
 As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
-In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children missing from education.
-The school response to children missing from education supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going missing from education may increase known safeguarding risks within the family or in the community.
-We support and monitor attendance carefully and address poor or irregular attendance without delay.
-A link to the school attendance policy can be found here Cavendish Close Infant and Nursery School Attendance Policy 2022-2023 Children missing from education are children not on a school roll, not being educated in a school or anywhere else or identified as being out of education for over 20 school days; see Derby Children Missing Education Webpage
+In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children who are absent from education.
+The school proactively manages and take steps to improve attendance across our community.
+Attendance is the essential foundation to positive outcomes for all of our learners and is everyone's responsibility in school.

+The school response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of absent children becoming a child missing education in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.